gdepeute/dae.notes/estaff.notes.md

   - Catch up back pay in next payroll (not execs)
   - Full pay for everyone in next paycheck
     - Executive backpay will occur over 6 weeks
-  - Give Meta PO to PayPla
+  - Give Meta PO to PayPlan

 # EStaff 2/13/23